 | Marketing | Social-ready assets, ads | Align drops with campaigns |

-Caveat: always add a human review step to verify fabric color, fit cues, and brand fidelity before publishing.
+Caveat: Always add a human review step to verify fabric color, fit cues, and brand fidelity before publishing.

 Performance, Image Quality, and Speed